asuh/front-end-macos/readme.md

 If you like Sublime Text but can't afford or don't want to pay for it, [Atom](https://atom.io/) is an open-source version of Sublime Text that has a healthy community and regular updates.

-The main problem for Atom as of winter 2017 is that large files and projects slow down noticeably Atom's performance.
+The main problem for Atom as of summer 2017 is that large files and projects slow down noticeably Atom's performance.

 ## Vim